Celtic Week Classes – July 9-15, 2023

 SLOW JAMS & SINGING

 After supper each night, students have the opportunity to participate in slow jams and singing sessions.
-At the slow jams, common tunes are played at a speed that is accessible even to beginners.
+At the slow jams, common dance tunes are played at a speed that is accessible even to beginners.
 The singing sessions are a chance to share your voice and songs.

 POTLUCK SESSIONS

-In addition to the regular class sessions, each afternoon several staff members will offer Potluck Sessions serving up a different menu of one-hour workshops.
+In addition to the regular class sessions, each afternoon several staff members will offer Potluck Sessions, serving up a different menu of one-hour workshops.